Image of Lab PI

 University Logo

-In 2022, I joined the Biology Department at Texas A&M University as an Accountability, Climate, Equity, & Scholarship (ACES) Faculty Fellow.
-In 2024, I transitioned onto the tenure-track as an Assistant Professor.
+In 2022, I joined the Biology Department at Texas A&M University as an Accountability, Climate, Equity, & Scholarship (ACES) Faculty Fellow, eventually transitioning into the rank of Assistant Professor.
 In the Ramsey lab our studies focus on how phage manipulate their host cells, especially at the exit stage, and what impact that has on the surrounding environment.
 While doing our fun science we strive to support the professional growth of all trainees and lab members.
-I co-teach graduate level Microbial Physiology and an undergraduate special topics course called BIOL 489 Creating Annotations through Critical Analysis of Original Research (open for enrollment in the spring of 2024).
+I teach undergraduate Virology (BIOL 445 Biology of Viruses) and co-teach graduate level Microbial Physiology (BIOL 622).
+Additionally, I co-lead an undergraduate online competition for primary literature annotation using the Gene Ontology currently offered as a special topics course called BIOL 489 Creating Annotations through Critical Analysis of Original Research, or CACAO.
+Anyone can join CACAO annotation efforts at <a target='_blank' href='https://cacao.wiki'>cacao.wiki</a>.
+In 2024, we received a Maximizing Investigators' Research R35 Award from the National Institutes of Health to support our research.